BeBOP-OBON/.github/profile/README.md

 ## How to get started sharing protocols:

+### PDF of BeBOP Tutorial:
-Here is a great PDF overview tutorial written by Shannon Brown and Han Weinrich (NOAA PMEL) that describes how to get started making your own BeBOP protocol:
+Here is a great overview tutorial written by Shannon Brown and Han Weinrich (NOAA PMEL) that describes how to get started making your own BeBOP protocol:

 [How to Make a BeBOP Tutorial.pdf](<assets/How to Make a BeBOP Tutorial.pdf>)